-If we rewind the clock to 2010 and 2011. there was 4 5 a never event; the never event involved a retained swab 12:56 in the cavity of a patient in respect of which 6 7 Mr. O'Brien was the surgeon.
-There was a scan produced 8 which would have suggested there was a pathology there that needed further investigation, but the scan wasn't 9 Now, when Mr. O'Brien, and others, in the 10 looked at.
-12.57 11 urology team were told about the importance of actioning the results of scans or looking at scans as 12 13 soon as they would be available, he responded in 14 a particular way.
-I will ask you just to look at this; TRU-276805.
-15 12:57

-17 So, back in 2011 he is writing to his Head of Service 18 and he asks a series of questions which reveal his 19 concern that there may be an expectation that 20 investigative results and reports are to be reviewed as 12:58 soon as they become available.
-So, it's for others to 21 22 judge, but that might suggest that he was oppositional 23 to that notion that he should review investigative 24 reports and results as soon as they become available.
+1 is, in some respects, a foreign planet to you but that 2 was what was revealed in 2020.
+3 4 If we rewind the clock to 2010 and 2011, there was 5 a never event; the never event involved a retained swab ${ ext{12}}$ 2:56 6 in the cavity of a patient in respect of which 7 Mr. O'Brien was the surgeon.
+There was a scan produced 8 which would have suggested there was a pathology there 9 that needed further investigation, but the scan wasn't 10 looked at.
+Now, when Mr. O'Brien, and others, in the 2:57 11 urology team were told about the importance of 12 actioning the results of scans or looking at scans as 13 soon as they would be available, he responded in 14 a particular way.
+I will ask you just to look at this; 15 TRU-276805.
+2:57 16 17 So, back in 2011 he is writing to his Head of Service 18 and he asks a series of questions which reveal his 19 concern that there may be an expectation that 20 investigative results and reports are to be reviewed as ${ ext{12}}$ 2:58 21 soon as they become available.
+So, it's for others to 22 judge, but that might suggest that he was oppositional 23 to that notion that he should review investigative 24 reports and results as soon as they become available.
+25 12 2:58 26 Given what we know happened in 2020, but given also 27 what we know about Mr. O'Brien's attitude to these 28 matters in 2011, which you might accept is broadly 29 within the sphere of administrative processing of

-Given what we know happened in 2020, but given also what we know about Mr. O'Brien's attitude to these matters in 2011, which you might accept is broadly within the sphere of administrative processing of matters which could result in patient harm, would you 1 2 agree that, as part of screening, this is the kind of thing that should have been considered by the Trust?
-3 I suppose 2011 is a significant amount of time before 4 Α. 5 the screening was carried out.
+1 matters which could result in patient harm, would you 2 agree that, as part of screening, this is the kind of 3 thing that should have been considered by the Trust?
+4 Α. I suppose 2011 is a significant amount of time before 5 the screening was carried out.
 I don't know what the 12:59 6 people who were doing the screening would have been 7 aware of.
-I know that at the end of our interviews 8 with people -- you have made the point, Mr. Wolfe, that we specifically asked questions in relation to a very 9 tight term of reference, which we did.
-However, at the 13:00 10 11 end of each interview, I would have said to the person, 12 you know, there will be a statement drawn up, if you 13 have anything else to add, if you think there's anything else that is of relevance to this 14 investigation, please add it.
-15 13:00

-I have never been involved in -- I have to be honest and say I have never been involved in a screening or a scoping issue.
-I have always only ever been the Case Investigator or a Case Manager, neither of which are involved in those processes, so how screening is carried out, I really can't give an informed opinion about that because I really don't know.

-24 112 Q. Have you anything to suggest to the Inquiry in light of 25 your experience about how a Trust operating within the 13:01 26 rubric of MHPS can ensure that when issues such as 27 those that were raised in 2016 and into '17, how they 28 can be translated into Terms of Reference which 29 encompass other areas of the practice that perhaps
+I know that at the end of our interviews 8 with people you have made the point, Mr. Wolfe, that 9 we specifically asked questions in relation to a very LO tight term of reference, which we did.
+However, at the 13:00 L1 end of each interview, I would have said to the person, L2 you know, there will be a statement drawn up, if you L3 have anything else to add, if you think there's L4 anything else that is of relevance to this L5 investigation, please add it.
+13:00 L6 L7 I have never been involved in I have to be honest L8 and say I have never been involved in a screening or L9 a scoping issue.
+I have always only ever been the Case 20 Investigator or a Case Manager, neither of which are 13:00 21 involved in those processes, so how screening is 22 carried out, I really can't give an informed opinion 23 about that because I really don't know.
+24 112 Q. Have you anything to suggest to the Inquiry in light of 25 your experience about how a Trust operating within the 13:01 26 rubric of MHPS can ensure that when issues such as 27 those that were raised in 2016 and into '17, how they 28 can be translated into Terms of Reference which 9 encompass other areas of the practice that perhaps